featheredtoast/satisfactory-monitoring/README.md

 #### Removing data

 Data is saved to [docker volumes](https://docs.docker.com/engine/storage/volumes/).
-To remove the data after you stop the stack run:
+To stop the stack AND remove the data run:

-`docker volume rm satisfactory-monitoring_grafana satisfactory-monitoring_postgresql satisfactory-monitoring_prometheus`

-When you're done with the data you can run `docker volume rm satisfactory-monitoring_grafana`
+`docker compose down --volumes`

 ### Update environment